 “It’s very depressing,” says Alaina, whose Bettie Page bangs overhang black-rimmed glasses.
 “It isn’t a community.
 It has no soul.”
 They met in Vancouver.
 After Alaina got a job as a pastry chef, Brandon, who was struggling to make a living as a hotel chef, followed her to Fort McMurray and landed work as a heavy equipment operator.
 “I drive a dozer,” he says.
 “We mine the sellable gravel at the Husky pit.
 Ten days on, four days off.
 I leave home at 4:30 in the morning and get home after seven at night.”

-Among the many things wrong with their Fort McMurray: The winters are brutal.
-Last year, the snow came at the beginning of October and lasted until May, and they had some minus 50° days when the whiskers on Brandon’s thick red beard actually snapped off.
+Among the many things wrong with their Fort McMurray: the winters are brutal.
+Last year, the snow came at the beginning of October and lasted until May, and they had some minus-fifty-degree days when the whiskers on Brandon’s thick red beard actually snapped off.
 When there is an accident—as often happens on Highway 63, known as the Highway of Death—the hour-long drive home can turn into six.
 If they try to catch a movie, the multiplex will be sold out.
-They won’t go to bars, because with so much coke and crack around the night always seems to end in a brawl.
-Even getting a double-double at Tim Hortons takes a half-hour, despite a two-lane drive-through.
+They won’t go to bars because, with so much coke and crack around, the night always seems to end in a brawl.
+Even getting a double-double at Tim Hortons takes a half-hour despite a two-lane drive-through.
 When Alaina walks their dog, she gets catcalls from the windows of pickup trucks if she doesn’t cover herself completely.
 Tonight she is wearing track pants and a hoodie zipped to the neck.

 We stop in front of their house, an ’80s bungalow with a small backyard.
 It is ringed by horsepower, with seven trucks, the smallest of them Brandon’s Ford F-150, parked in the driveway and on the curbs.
 “We’d invite you in,” says Brandon, “but it’s a piece of crap.”
 They pay $4,000 a month in rent, which they split with five other people, three of them from Newfoundland.